Please Note - the information given is historic and is for guidance only.

 NOTE: when selecting the information key, click on the numbered pointer icons on the map for detailed information which will open in a new window

 Follow the map and the way-markers.
 On the Norfolk Coast Path follow the acorn symbol and on the middle section the distinctive Sheringham Trails cone symbol.
 In Sheringham Park follow the red route past the Hall and gazebo to rejoin the Coastal Path.
-For more detailed route guidance and information about points along the route, see the separate booklet or download from www.experiencesheringham.com.
-The full route is 10km (6 miles) which takes at least three hours.
+For more detailed route guidance and information about points along the route, The full route is 10km (6 miles) which takes at least three hours and may not be suitable for young children.
 There are plenty of places where you can take a shortcut back to the start or join the route partway along.
 Places where you can park a car, use public transport and stop for refreshments are also marked.

 The trails pass over the grassy clifftops of Beeston Bump, past a 13th century priory and through an award winning SSSI common with marshes, fens, heaths and scrub, a mosaic of habitats that are home to over 400 flowering plants, 26 butterflies and up to 10 dragonfly species.
 From this lowland valley in which the common lies, the land rises to wooded hills, part of an ancient glacial landscape.
 The woods are mainly broad-leaved with pockets of planted conifers.
 Green lanes connect the woods with the 19th century grand design of Humphry Repton at Sheringham Park.
 The parkland is a mixture of open grass slopes and woodland with exotic trees flanked by colourful rhododendrons.
 From the park the trail leads back to the cliffs and rises to Skelding Hill before descending again to the town.